qms95/nlp-processor/notes.md

 * Scraper - get text from the internet to local file
 * Cleaner - clean raw text of non-corpus text
-* Ngramer - assemble text in python list of l
+* Ngramer - assemble text in python list of lists
+* Cfd